Skip to main content

 13. Address your component delivery

-Let me conclude by recommending the best way to avoid assembly problems: Confer with your manufacturer before design even begins.
+We recommend the best way to avoid assembly problems is to consult your manufacturer before the design even begins.

 14. Check these additional PCB assembly tips